Ava Max: Early life and education

+Career

 2013–2017: Career beginnings and formations

 Max released "Take Away the Pain" in 2013, which was remixed by the Canadian duo Project 46 in July 2015.
 For several years, her demos were rejected and not returned by record producers and songwriters.
-She also faced several incidents of sexual harassment.
-In 2014, Max had her first meeting with Canadian record producer Cirkut at a dinner party in the Chateau Marmont.
-Cirkut was also an acquaintance of her brother.
-Max sang "Happy Birthday" to him, which led both musicians to work together, writing hundreds of songs and releasing "Anyone but You" on SoundCloud in July 2016.
-The song gained traction and attracted the attention of various record labels that contacted Max through email, ultimately leading her to sign a record deal with Atlantic Records in 2016.
+She faced several incidents of sexual harassment.
+In 2014, Max met Canadian record producer Cirkut at a dinner party in the Chateau Marmont.
+Cirkut was an acquaintance of her brother.
+Max sang "Happy Birthday", which led both musicians to work together, writing hundreds of songs and releasing "Anyone but You" on SoundCloud in July 2016.
+The song attracted the attention of various record labels that contacted Max, leading her to sign a record deal with Atlantic Records in 2016.
 Max acknowledged that working with Cirkut changed her life, as she considered leaving the music industry after being creatively stifled.

 After signing the deal at the age of 22, she began searching for a last name to use as her stage name, eventually deciding on Max.
-The name was chosen since it combined elements of being masculine and feminine.
-From 2016 to 2017, Max adopted her signature hairstyle titled the 'Max Cut', which is seen in her logo as a substitute for the 'A' in Max.
+She chose the name because it combined masculine and feminine elements.
+From 2016 to 2017, Max adopted her signature hairstyle titled the 'Max Cut', seen in her logo as a substitute for the 'A' in Max.
 On August 4, 2017, Max was featured on the Le Youth song "Clap Your Hands", where she sang two different melodies.